Consultants and Vendors

 7. The OC will save a copy of the executed contract and W9/W8 in the appropriate Google Drive folders and will email a copy of each to the Finance Team, who will then contact the consultant and prepare for invoice payments.

-1. Contracts saved here; W9 and W8 forms saved here
+1. Contracts saved here (contract tracking); W9 and W8 forms saved here

-5. Once approved, the amendment will be sent via DocuSign for signatures.
-The President & CEO will receive and sign first, followed by the consultant.
+3. Once complete, the OC will send the agreement via DocuSign for signatures.
+The President & CEO will receive and sign the contract first, followed by the client.